 State Requirements for the HAZMAT Endorsement

 Requirements may vary by state so it’s best to check your local HAZMAT requirements online or by contacting the DMV.
-If you’re interested in obtaining a Class H endorsement, here are the most common requirements you’ll encounter.
+If you want to obtain a Class H endorsement, here are the requirements.

 During the application process, you’ll need: